Acura TLX: Second generation (UB5/UB6/UB7; 2021)

 Built on its own new platform, the TLX uses a front double wishbone suspension with forged aluminum lower control arms, mounted to cast aluminum damper towers and an aluminum subframe.
 To increase front suspension rigidity, a steel tubular strut bar connects the front damper towers together, with two additional bars tying each tower to the cowl in a triangular arrangement.
 Included on higher trims is a front subframe lower tie bar.
 To further reduce weight, the front fenders are aluminum, with the AGM battery moved to the rear to improve weight distribution.

-In total, 64 percent of the body structure's mass comprises high-strength steel (HSS) and aluminum, with 1,500-MPa steel making up 10.1%.
+In total, 64 percent of the body structure's mass comprised high-strength steel (HSS) and aluminum, with 1,500-MPa steel making up 10.1%.
 To further increase body rigidity a larger center tunnel, reinforced lengthwise with 980-MPa grade steel is used.
-A single-piece rear bulkhead steel stamping improves body rigidity without the rear seat brace found on previous TL models, allowing for a folding rear seat trunk pass-through.
-An underbody triangular brace is added to stiffen the rear suspension on AWD models.
+A single-piece rear bulkhead steel stamping improved body rigidity without the rear seat brace found on previous TL models, allowing for a folding rear seat trunk pass-through.
+An underbody triangular brace was added to stiffen the rear suspension on AWD models.

-An electric-servo brake-by-wire system similar to the second generation Acura NSX replaces the hydraulic brake, with Type S models adopting four-piston Brembo front brake calipers.
+An electric-servo brake-by-wire system similar to the second generation Acura NSX replaced the hydraulic brake, with Type S models adopting four-piston Brembo front brake calipers.

-New options include adaptive dampers, a 10.5-inch head-up display (HUD), a 17-speaker audio system with four ceiling mounted speakers, open-pore wood, and 16-way power full grain leather front seats with four-way lumbar adjustability as introduced on the third generation RDX.
+New options included adaptive dampers, a 10.5-inch head-up display (HUD), a 17-speaker audio system with four ceiling mounted speakers, open-pore wood, and 16-way power full grain leather front seats with four-way lumbar adjustability as introduced on the third generation RDX.